 What Is Narcissistic Personality Disorder (NPD)?

 Narcissistic personality disorder includes several features, such as arrogance, self-importance, and grandiosity.
 These traits often lead narcissists to depend on external validation and may cause extreme pride and shame.
-Another feature is narcissistic gaslighting and intentional manipulation, contributing to a relationship’s self-doubt.
-The narcissist may also be a “love bomber” and overload their partner with overwhelming affection as a form of emotional manipulation.2
+A narcissist often uses narcissistic gaslighting and intentional manipulation, which contribute to relationship instability.
+The narcissist may also be a “love bomber” and overload their partner with a garage of affection as a form of emotional manipulation.2

 Types of Narcissistic Personality Disorder